-- 6.01 (A) (1) is complete and fully developed and is ready for implementation by School Districts and BOCES that choose to use it: - 6.01 (A) (2) is coherent, in that all components of the system are connected and well-aligned to one another; - 6.01 (A) (3) is comprehensive, in that the system, over time, serves all licensed personnel; - 6.01 (A) (4) is adaptable for use by School Districts of various sizes and geographical locations; and - 6.01 (A) (5) is supported, in that the Department provides supports for School Districts and BOCES using the State Model System. - 6.01(B) The creation of the State Model System shall support Districts by providing an exemplar system; enable the state to create a high quality system by collecting and analyzing feedback and information during the Pilot Period that will be used to drive systems improvement; and facilitate the ability to identify and disseminate professional and instructional supports directly aligned to the identified needs of Educators.
-Each School District and BOCES may adopt the State Model System or develop its own distinctive personnel evaluation system that satisfies the requirements in section 5.01 of these rules. - 6.01 (C) The Department shall provide the following resources for School Districts and BOCES that choose to use the State Model System: - 6.01 (C) (1) evaluation process; - 6.01 (C) (2) rubrics, tools and templates; - 6.01 (C) (3) guidance on the development and selection of appropriate measures of student learning: - 6.01 (C) (4) support in analyzing state-collected data that may be used in evaluations: - 6.01 (C) (5) implementation support; - 6.01 (C) (6) initial and ongoing training for evaluators on the use of the State Model System rubrics, tools and templates; and - 6.01 (C) (7) guidelines for implementation of the State Model System and for training on implementation. - 6.01 (D) The Department shall develop technical guidance regarding the development and use of various Student Academic Growth approaches by School Districts and BOCES, which shall be updated as research and best practices evolve.
-This technical guidance shall be based on research and best practices that emerge from the pilot of the State Model System and the implementation of other local systems during the Pilot Period, and School Districts and BOCES may choose to use the technical guidance in developing their own rubrics and tools if they choose to develop their own distinctive personnel evaluation system.
-Approaches to be addressed within these guidance documents include, but are not limited to:
+6.01 (A) (1) is complete and fully developed and is ready for implementation by School Districts and BOCES that choose to use it:

+- 6.01 (A) (2) is coherent, in that all components of the system are connected and well-aligned to one another; - 6.01 (A) (3) is comprehensive, in that the system, over time, serves all licensed personnel; - 6.01 (A) (4) has two variations that will allow the system to be adaptable for use in small and medium-sized by School Districts of various sizes and geographical locations; and - 6.01 (A) (5) is supported, in that the Department provides supports for School Districts and BOCES using the State Model System. - 6.01(B) The creation of the State Model System shall support districts by providing an exemplar system, rather than requiring each district to develop a system independently; enable the state to create a high quality system by collecting and analyzing feedback and information during the Pilot Period that will be used to drive systems improvement; and facilitate the ability to identify and disseminate professional and instructional supports directly aligned to the identified needs of educators.
+Each School District and BOCES may adopt the State Model System or develop its own shall implement the State Model System, unless it submits an application to the Department demonstrating that the School District or BOCES has developed a distinctive personnel evaluation system that satisfiese the requirements in section 5.012 of these rules and the Department has approved this application. - 6.01 (C) The Department shall provide the following resources for School Districts and BOCES that choose to use the State Model System: - 6.01 (C) (1) evaluation process; - 6.01 (C) (2) rubrics, tools and templates;

-- 6.01 (D) (1) the development and use of Teacher-, school- or District-developed assessments; - 6.01 (D) (2) the use of commercially available interim, summative and pre- and post-course assessments; - 6.01 (D) (3) the development and use of Student Academic Growth objectives; - 6.01 (D) (4) the development and use of other goal-setting approaches; and - 6.01 (D) (5) piloting of new and innovative practices. - 6.01 (E)The Department shall develop and/or provide examples of the following: - 6.01 (E) (1) approaches to categorizing personnel for the purposes of measuring individual Student Academic Growth; and - 6.01 (E) (2) approaches to categorizing personnel for the purposes of joint attribution of Student Academic Growth; and
+student learning: 6.01 (C) (4) support in analyzing state-collected data that may be used in evaluations; 6.01 (C) (5) implementation support; 6.01 (C) (6) initial and ongoing training for evaluators on the use of the State Model System rubrics, tools and templates; and 6.01 (C) (7) guidelines for implementation of the State Model System and for training on implementation.
+6.01 (D) use of various which shall be nt shall develop technical guidanceelines regarding the development and Student Academic Growth approaches by School Districts and BOCES, updated as research and best practices evolve.
+Approaches to be in these guidance documentselines include, but are not limited to: 6.01 (D) (1) the development and use of Teacher-, school- or district-developed assessments; 6.01 (D) (2) the use of commercially available interim, summative and pre- and post-course assessments; 6.01 (D) (3) the development and use of Student Academic Growth objectives; 6.01 (D) (4) the development and use of other goal-setting approaches; and 6.01 (D) (5) piloting of new and innovative practices.
+6.01 (E The Departmen nt shall develop and/or provide examples of the following: 6.01 (E) (1) approaches to categorizing personnel for the purposes of measuring individual Student Academic Growth; and 6.01 (E) (2) approaches to categorizing personnel for the purposes of joint attribution of Student Academic Growth; and guidance on the development and selection of appropriate measures of